Best Practices for Access Point Security in WatchGuard Cloud

 - WatchGuard Cloud can correlate the MAC addresses of the detected wired and wireless interfaces to determine whether the access point is a Rogue access point.

 - If the correlation between the MAC addresses is uncertain, then the access point is classified as a Suspected Rogue access point which means it might be an unauthorized device that you must investigate.
-The access might also be a legitimate device that you have not added to your Trusted Access Points list.
+The access point might also be a legitimate device that you have not added to your Trusted Access Points list.

 Evil Twin Access Point